 It’s that time of the year again!
 And by that, I mean calendar season.
-If you’ve been keeping an eye on our Facebook page, you’ll know that we recently posted a live video at Social, Parkwood.
+If you’ve been keeping an eye on our Facebook page, you’ll know that we have been posting live video tutorials answering all your most asked questions.
 I let slip that calendar season is one of the most hectic times for a graphic designer in the printing industry.

 Psst – You should be keeping track of our Facebook page – we have tons of exciting updates and offers coming soon.
 Go check it out! @Printulu